tahoma2d/tahoma2d_docs/source/using_ffmpeg_with_tahoma.rst

 | To render your animation as an **mp4** or **webm**, or also as a **gif** on Mac, Tahoma requires the FFmpeg multimedia framework to be installed on your machine.
 | For more information, please visit this page: `About FFmpeg <https://www.ffmpeg.org/about.html>`_

+Tahoma ships with a version of FFmpeg that is licensed under the LGPL license.
+This version can export .mp4 videos, but may not deliver as high quality videos as the GPL version of FFmpeg.
+You may want to change the version of FFmpeg that is used in Tahoma.
+To do so, follow the instructions below.

 Installing FFmpeg for Windows
 -----------------------------